An assortment of different faces

 Caste refers to a system of social stratification passed on hereditarily and is unchangeable from birth.
 The caste someone is born into is usually linked to their position in society, occupations they can hold, who they can marry, where they can live, and how they are treated.

 “Lower castes'' usually face social exclusion and stigma from “higher castes” in addition to economic inequalities.
-“Lower castes'' are usually forced into more menial and hazardous jobs.
+“Lower castes” are usually forced into more menial and hazardous jobs.
 In a caste system, people cannot ever change their caste.
 Caste systems are usually underpinned by rules and ideas relating to what is “pure” and what is “dirty” or “polluting”—applying these labels to different people within a caste.

 There are significant differences between race and caste.
 Two people can come from the same village, be of the same race, skin colour, and religion, and yet be treated in very different ways according to caste.

-The largest and most well-known example of a caste system is in India, which divides Hindus into four main categories: Brahmins, Kshatriyas, Vaishyas, and the Shudras.
+The largest and most well-known example of a caste system is in India, which divides Hindus into four main categories: Brahmins, Kshatriyas, Vaishyas, and Shudras.
 Outside of these four official castes are the Dalits, or “the untouchables,'' who are at the bottom of the power structure and historically treated as outcasts.
-Unfortunately, castes continue to affect people’s trajectories and treatment despite anti-discrimination and affirmative action legislation for lower castes in India.
+Unfortunately, castes continue to affect people’s trajectories and treatment despite anti-discrimination and affirmative-action legislation for lower castes in India.

 Several United Nations (UN) human rights bodies have expressed serious concern about the human rights situation of Dalits and other persons affected by similar forms of caste discrimination.
 Caste-related discrimination is estimated to affect more than 260 million people worldwide, especially in Asia and Africa.
 Caste discrimination is found in varying degrees in India, Nepal, Pakistan, Bangladesh, Sri Lanka, Japan, Micronesia, Yemen, Senegal, Burkina Faso, Mali, Chad, Ghana, Niger, Mauritius, Mauritania, Madagascar, Nigeria, Kenya, Ethiopia and Somalia, Suriname and possibly more countries.
 It also occurs in Diaspora communities in Europe, North America, and Asia.